giorgionicoletti/giorgionicoletti.github.io/_pages/cv.md

 ## Honors and awards
+* **Best Poster Award** at SMEEB 2021 for the poster "Modeling the emergence of scale-free fire outbreaks in Australia"
 * **Graduate Alumni Award**, best graduate students of University of Padova, academic year 2018/2019

 ## Talks, presentations and posters